 Lighting is an essential factor in the success of the commercial production of layers and broilers.

-Processors and breeding companies have clear requirements for both light intensity for brooding and light intensity for the growing of a flock.
+Processors and breeding companies have clear requirements for both light intensities for brooding and light intensity for the growing of a flock.
 This usually results in a general requirement of approximately 20 lux and above for brooding and 5 to 8 lux for growing.

 With controlled environmental shedding being the most common shedding type, there is little or no opportunity for natural light as the main light source.
-Therefore an artificial light source is the norm.
+Therefore an artificial light source is the normal practice.
 Day length influences many variables, including animal welfare, laying, growth rate and skeletal development.
 While the breeders and processors have developed prescriptive lighting programs, which include substantial dark periods, there are currently several accepted regimes.